 Direct SARIF producers and SARIF converters SHOULD NOT set this property.
 A result management system SHOULD set this property when it ingests a SARIF log file.
 If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system SHALL set this property to the value it assigned.

 A result management system MAY store multiple results with identical fingerprints (see §3.19.10 and Appendix B), but the instanceGuid properties for those results SHALL be distinct.

+correlationGuid property

+A result object MAY contain a property named correlationGuid whose value is a GUID-valued string (§3.4.3) that is shared by all results that are considered logically identical, and that is different between any two results that are considered logically distinct.

+Direct SARIF producers and SARIF converters SHOULD NOT set this property.
+A result management system MAY set this property when it ingests a SARIF log file.
+If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system SHALL set this property to the value it assigned.

+NOTE: correlationGuid and fingerprints (§3.19.11) provide two different ways for result management systems to associate results that are logically identical.
+See §3.19.3 for more information.

 ruleId property